Key Takeaways

 How to Avoid

-Two men approach you on the street, one in plain clothes and one flashing what looks like a police badge.
-They say there's been counterfeit money circulating and ask to inspect your wallet to verify your notes are genuine.
-Once your wallet is in their hands, money disappears before it's handed back, or they simply walk off.
+The mechanic: two men approach, one in plain clothes and one flashing a brief look at what appears to be a police badge.
+They claim there's been counterfeit money circulating and ask to inspect your wallet to verify your notes are genuine.
+Once your wallet is in their hands, cash disappears before it's handed back — or they simply walk off with the wallet entirely.
+Real Police Scotland have a strict rule that they NEVER ask members of the public to hand over wallets on the street; any verification of currency happens at a station with full credentials and a partner officer in uniform.

 Red Flags